 A serious illness with recurrent episodes, leading to considerable impairment and an increased risk of suicide.

 Diagnosis can be controversial, as criteria overlap with other childhood conditions such as ADHD and comorbid oppositional defiant disorder.

-First-line treatment for manic episodes is antipsychotic therapy; the evidence base in children and adolescents is small, and comes mostly from industry-supported trials.
+First-line treatment for manic episodes is antipsychotic therapy or mood stabilizers; the evidence base in children and adolescents is small, and comes mostly from industry-supported trials.

 Medications have potentially serious adverse effects, so the risks and possible benefits need to be carefully assessed.

 Bipolar disorder in children encompasses bipolar I disorder (manic episodes with or without depressive episodes) and bipolar II disorder (depressive episodes with periods of milder, briefer, and less impairing mania, called hypomania).

 Bipolar I disorder, which has been most specifically studied in youth, is a chronic disorder of fluctuating mood, consisting of episodes of elevated mood and persistently increased activity or energy (mania) lasting at least 1 week, and episodes of lowered mood and activity (depression).
 Other symptoms of mania include distractibility, grandiosity, disinhibition, flight of ideas, hyperactivity, reduced sleep, and talkativeness.
 Varying diagnostic approaches have been proposed in children, but the implications of these approaches for treatment and prognosis remain unclear.
 Many children exhibiting chronic nonepisodic irritability and severe temper outbursts have been diagnosed with bipolar disorder in the US, despite the lack of distinct mood episodes.